kvarak/dnd/docs/_Rules/skills.md

   </details>

   <details>
-    <summary>Knowledge - Plane (group)</summary>
+    <summary>Knowledge - Plane (<b>group</b>)</summary>
     Each outer plane is its own skill granting more in-depth knowledge on this specific plane.
 You can take it multiple times, each time applied to a different outer plane.
-With this skill you have Expertise on Cosmology regarding the selected plane.
+With this skill you have <b>Expertise</b> on Cosmology regarding the selected plane.
   </details>
   </div>
 </details>